 take your vision out into the world

-Kings exercise maturity and leadership in their element + Wands represent our identity and energy, and how we enact our inner flame
+Kings exercise mastery and leadership in their element + Wands represent our identity and energy, and how we enact our inner flame

 The King of Wands is the master of taking our creative vision out into the world.
 It may be bold and it may never have been done before, but this king will show us how it’s done, for they are the trailblazer with the drive and the ego to do it; the entrepreneur who likes a good challenge and moves quickly on his intuition.
 Confident and successful, they’re the natural leader who gets results but may not always be a team player.
 They will not suffer fools, and grow impatient with those not quick enough for them.
 They are passionate in their endeavors as long as they are not restricted by demanding colleagues or partners.